vectordotdev/vector/rfcs/2021-08-29-8381-vrl-iteration-support.md

 This is nearly identical to the object signature, except that it takes an array, has a variable for the index of the current item, and returns a single expression to use as the value at the given index.
+Additionally, the `recursive` flag only recurses into nested arrays, _not_ objects.

 Here's an example: